FlutterDevPub/Blog/Building a simple distributed database/Post.md

 As we can see, we are creating the cluster, only changing the advertise address.

-If the creation fails, we return the error of course.
+If the creation fails, we of course return the error.
 If the joining fails though, it means that we either didn't get a cluster address, or the cluster doesn't exist (omitting network failures), which means we can safely ignore that and just log it.

-To continue with, we will initialize the database and a REST API:
+To continue with, we initialize the database and the REST API:
 (I've really chosen the number at random... really!)

 ```go